Head of the Latin America and the Caribbean Unit

 Mrs. Hoyos holds a PhD in Geography from Humboldt University, Berlin, with a thesis about the Peace Process with the FARC-EP (1999-2002).

-Project Assistant, Latin America & Caribbean Unit
+Project Assistant, Latin America and the Caribbean Unit